AmigaGPU/fat-agnus/2K19-04-15_vim_how_we_started.md

 - `:wq` at the end when all looked good on the screen.

 The power of _insert mode_ saved my sanity on the copper wires from the **POTS** phone system, where I had to edit files over.
+THe analog POTS centrals of our phonecompany were run on wires, which were way too old, which means with rain, a lot of moisure creeps in the cable, forcing a lot of noise over the lines.

 For a while this was the only way I used vi.
 I did not bother with learning others since this was all I needed.